davidcalhoun/davidbcalhoun.com/src/content/posts/2009-12-16-pastrykit-digging-into-an-apple-pie.md

   - jqtouch
   - pastrykit
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 Yesterday [John Gruber wrote about Apple&#8217;s PastryKit][1], iPhone&#8217;s JavaScript framework that&#8217;s been discovered &#8220;in the wild&#8221; on the iPhone user guide at <http://help.apple.com/iphone/3/mobile/>.
 There&#8217;s a few ways to access the page:

-*   with an actual iPhone or iTouch
+- with an actual iPhone or iTouch
-*   by browsing with an iPhone/iTouch user agent.
+- by browsing with an iPhone/iTouch user agent.
 If you&#8217;re using Safari, enable the Developer menu in Safari>Preferences>Advanced and switching user agents by clicking on Develope>User Agent

 ### What&#8217;s all the big fuss?